-These projects were generated from the Company’s 30,000 km2 regional heavy mineral sampling program over an area favourable for Carlin style mineralization following ATAC Resources Ltd discovery of the Osiris deposit in 2010.
-This work identified seven areas which contained highly anomalous gold and pathfinder elements for Carlin style mineralization.
+These projects were generated from the Company’s 30,000 square kilometre regional heavy mineral sampling program over an area favourable for Carlin style mineralization following ATAC Resources Ltd discovery of the Osiris deposit in 2010.
+This work identified areas which contained highly anomalous gold and pathfinder elements for Carlin-style and base metal mineralization.
 These areas were staked in 2012 and exploration is currently focused on the North Rackla claim block.

 The soil-talus sampling has identified several mineralized zones within the 15km x 15km North Rackla claim block.
 The most advanced of these is the Massive Sulphide Zone.

 The Massive Sulphide Zone has so far been traced for almost 2.5 kilometres and hosts high silver, lead and zinc values.
 The mineralization is hosted in Proterozoic aged rocks and has elevated manganese values similar to the Sedex style Sullivan and Mt Isa Mines.